matrix-org/dendrite/WIRING.md

 that uses HTTP requests and one that does not.
 The HTTP implementation is used in multi-process mode, so processes on separate computers may still communicate, whereas in single-process or Monolith mode, the direct implementation is used.
-HTTP is preferred here to kaffka streams as it allows for request responses.
+HTTP is preferred here to kafka streams as it allows for request responses.

 Running `dendrite-monolith-server` will set up direct connections between